North Carolina Diminished Value Claims

-In North Carolina, a vehicle involved in a not-your-fault accident may lose market value even after repairs are completed.
-When another driver is responsible, North Carolina law allows you to pursue compensation for that loss in value from the at-fault driver’s insurance company as part of your property damage claim.
-North Carolina also has specific appraisal and damage disclosure rules that can make diminished value claims more favorable when properly documented.
+In North Carolina, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
+When another driver is responsible for the accident, North Carolina law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+A North Carolina diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
+North Carolina also has appraisal and damage disclosure rules that can make diminished value claims more favorable when the loss is properly documented.
+For a more detailed explanation of diminished value claims, drivers can explore our North Carolina diminished value guide.

 Save Time